paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 Make sure you have restored EmuNAND from `emuNAND_original.bin` before doing this

-You can skip "Copying EmuNAND data to SysNAND" if you do not care about keeping your EmuNAND data

 1. Go to "EmuNAND Options" then "Partition Dump..."
 2. "Dump CTRNAND Partition" to `CTRNAND.bin`
 2. "Dump AGBSAVE Partition" to `AGBSAVE.bin`